John Row (reformer)

-John Row (c1525–1580), was a Scottish reformer, born around 1526 near Dunblane.
+John Row (c.1525–1580), was a Scottish reformer, born around 1526 near Dunblane.
 He was educated at the Grammar School of Stirling and St Leonard's College, St Andrews, where he matriculated in 1544.
 After graduating with an M.A. he studied Canon Law and practised as an advocate in the Consistory Court of St Andrews.
 In 1550, he was appointed agent for the Scottish clergy at Rome, where he remained seven or eight years.
 He was awarded Licentiate of Laws (20 February 1556), and LL.D.
 Padua.
 The fame of his talents and learning led to his intimacy with Pope Paul IV and some of the cardinals, and would probably have led to his promotion; but owing to ill-health he was compelled to return to Scotland, when he was appointed nuncio to investigate the causes of the Reformation and to devise means for checking its progress.
 He reached Eyemouth on 29 September 1558, but finding himself unable to fulfil his injunctions, returned to Rome before 11 May 1559.
 After a short residence there, he came back by persuasion of James, Prior of St Andrews, afterwards Earl of Moray, and having seen the falsehood and imposition of a pretended miracle at St Allaret's Chapel, Musselburgh, he joined the Reformers.
 He was admitted to Kennoway in April 1560, before the Reformation was fully established.
 John Row was one of six ministers appointed by the Lords of the Congregation for "writing in a book their judgments touching the Reformation of religion."
 These appeared in the Confession of Faith and First Book of Discipline.
 He was translated to Perth (by consent of the General Congregation of Edinburgh) 17 July, and admitted before 20 December 1560.
 He was appointed by the General Assembly, 10 July 1568, to visit Galloway.
 He was styled Commissioner of Nithsdale and Galloway, March 1570 and elected Moderator of the General Assembly 21 July and 25 December 1567, 24 April 1576, and 11 June 1578.
 He died on 16 October 1580, at which time he held the vicarages of Twynholm and Terregles in Galloway.
 He was regarded as "a cautious and prudent reformer, of moderate views, benevolent disposition, and amiable and winning manners, a wise and grave father, of good literature according to the time."
 He was skilled in the original languages of Scripture, and did much towards building up the Reformed Church in Scotland.
 He was married in 1560 to Margaret, second daughter of John Beaton of Balfour.